-In such multiracial society as the United States, residential segregation and racial diversity have been of great interests to researchers and policymakers.
+In such a multiracial society as the United States, residential segregation and racial diversity have been of great interest to researchers and policymakers.
 Traditionally, residential segregation and racial diversity are measured and summarized by single number indices (dissimilarity index, Theil index).
 Recently, researchers have turned more towards spatial analysis.
-Therefore mapping races have became more popular in demographic studies, but it is still not widely used.
+Therefore mapping races have become more popular in demographic studies, but it is still not widely used.
 The limitation in incorporating maps in demographic studies can be due to limited access to free, ready-to-use resources of maps.

 The issue of how to design maps to best depict racial distribution became increasingly important.
 Some maps can serve only as visualizations, other in the same time can be used for visualization purpose and provide data for spatial analysis of racial distribution.